The Intelligence Layer

 • Sales productivity

-AI was being introduced faster than the platform could support it coherently.
+AI was outpacing the platform’s ability to support it coherently.

-As GenieAI entered the roadmap and acquisition planning accelerated, AI could no longer exist as isolated features.
+With GenieAI on the roadmap and acquisitions accelerating, AI could no longer ship as standalone features.

-AI raised expectations — but the platform wasn’t designed for intelligence as a system.
+AI raised expectations — but the platform wasn’t built for intelligence as a system.

 • Fragmented retrieval logic

-It was preventing intelligence from fragmenting the experience further.
+It was stopping intelligence from fragmenting the experience.

 The problem

-SearchAI and traditional search could surface different answers on the same page.
+AI-powered search and traditional search could return different answers on the same page.

 Users couldn’t tell: